ReubenBond/docs/docs/orleans/grains/grain-identity.md

 The primary key is scoped to the grain type.
 Therefore, the complete identity of a grain is formed from the grain's type and its key.

-The caller of the grain decides which scheme should be used.
-The options are:

-* <xref:System.Guid?displayProperty=nameWithType>
-* <xref:System.Int64?displayProperty=nameWithType>
-* <xref:System.String?displayProperty=nameWithType>
-* <xref:System.Guid?displayProperty=nameWithType> and <xref:System.String?displayProperty=nameWithType>
-* <xref:System.Int64?displayProperty=nameWithType> and <xref:System.String?displayProperty=nameWithType>

-Because the underlying data is the same, the schemes can be used interchangeably: they are all encoded as strings.

-Situations that require a singleton grain instance can use a well-known, fixed value such as `"default"`.
-This is merely a convention, but by adhering to this convention it becomes clear at the caller site that a singleton grain is in use.

 ### Using globally unique identifiers (GUIDs) as keys